Forensic Scientist

 No, just a regular brush, and UV light, as far as anyone here knows, wouldn’t make any difference.
 The gloves will, however, leave more traces the longer they are worn.

-Asked by Jessie about 3 years ago
+Asked by Nero over 4 years ago

-Asked by Tim over 4 years ago
+Asked by Jason almost 5 years ago